boldflight/BibleConverter/test_EPUB/output/gen.md

 [24] If Cain is to be avenged seven times as much, then Lamech seventy-seven times!”
 [25] And Adam was intimate with his wife again, and she gave birth to a son.
 She named him Seth, saying, “God has given me another child in place of Abel because Cain killed him.”
 [26] And a son was also born to Seth, whom he named Enosh.
-At that time people began to worship the Lord.
+At that time people began to worship the **Lord**.

 ## Chapter 5